altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 ~She contemplated what she would do with that store of power~ *Martha looked above her*
 'M::Rossin said it would be months before she would be ready...'
-~She studied it some more~
+~She studied it some more.
-~She had Flanagan by her side after all~
+She had Flanagan by her side after all~
 "M::Can we kill that thing at least?"
 *Martha tilted her head towards the thing*
 ~Flanagan considered~